ankursial/lld/README.md

 1. LessThan: "<"
 1. NONEOF: "variable NONEOF (1,2,3)"
 1. AND: "30 < age AND variable NONEOF (1,2,3)"

+Note: Others not added to keep PR simple and are similar to ones added above.

 ## Supported data types
 1. Boolean: true/false
 1. Integer
 1. String

+Note: Others not added to keep PR simple and are similar to ones added above.

 For variables,use map.
 For example see Main: https://github.com/ankursial/lld/blob/expression-evaluator/src/main/java/expression/Main.java